iWaraxe/Homework-10-JSMX/RUBRIC.md

 ---

 By following the guidelines mentioned in the rubric, you can aim for a maximum grade of 100.
 Make sure to adhere to the best practices discussed during the lecture.
 Good luck!

----

-Feel free to adjust these Markdown files as needed to better suit your requirements.